-Council is undertaking a review of its Sports Facilities Plan of Management.
+Council is undertaking a review of its Sports Facilities Plan of Management (SFPOM).
 The review is happening to ensure that Council maintain and improve sports facilities to address the existing and changing demographics and demands of our community.

 The new plan will include land used or proposed to be used primarily for active recreation involving organised sports or the playing of outdoor games.
 This Generic Plan of Management covers most sporting facilities in Ku-ring-gai but not all (see below for site information).